Dartmouth Harbour: Features

 The port is available 24 hours a day.
 Up to the minute tidal information is available from Dart Harbour administration, based on UK Hydrographic Office data.
 It is a very busy port with about 2,800 moorings including 200 visitors’ moorings.
 Dart Harbour administration has a specific Moorings’ Policy to help guide its moorings decisions.
 It is said that in modern times, the port's commercial activity has declined, but it is still a busy port for local fishing vessels and a wide variety of yachts and other private boats and cruise ships.
 Several local companies specialise in shipbuilding and repairs to small tonnage craft.
-Large cruise ships are occasional visitors; the largest visitor to date was the MS The World, a residential cruise ship as well as Sailing Yacht EOS (built in Bremen, Germany) before it was delivered to her owner in the Bahamas and another cruise ship, the Le Diamant in September 2012, with MV Minerva visiting on 11 July 2010.
+Large cruise ships are occasional visitors; the largest visitor to date was the MS The World, a residential cruise ship as well as the sailing yacht Eos (built in Bremen, Germany) before it was delivered to her owner in the Bahamas and another cruise ship, the Le Diamant in September 2012, with MV Minerva visiting on 11 July 2010.
 Smaller naval Picket Boats and whalers are often seen carrying out training exercises in the harbour and river.
 The port facility is under the International Ship and Port Facility Security Code (ISPS Code).
 A bunkering facility is available.
 Plymouth, Exeter and Bristol airports are easily accessible from the port by local transport.

 The light provided on the 85 ft tower (above high tide), as of 1871, could be seen over a distance of 11 mi in clear weather.
 Another fixed leading light, 110 ft seaward of the first tower is at 70 ft above high tide and the two lights together guide the ships to the center of the entrance channel.
 After passing through the channel between Castle and Kettle points, the fixed light provided at the guard station at the southern end of the town guides ships into the anchorage through the fairway.
 Red light is flashed to indicate shoals to the north of the harbour and green light is flashed to indicate the shoals over the south point, off "One Gun Point".
 A day time beacon in the form of a truncated pyramid of 85 ft height on the land to the eastern side of the entrance, about 500 ft above sea level, is meant to guide ships.